Are summer session dates changing?

 Summer term dates and approved exceptions to those dates can be found online at http://registrar.yorku.ca/enrol/dates/su18

-SU and S1 Summer 2018 Session courses will begin on May 22, 2018.
+SU and S1 Summer 2018 Session courses began on May 22, 2018.
 The list of offerings are greatly reduced from what was originally planned, and is available on the Course Timetable Search website.
 If you are already enrolled in summer courses within the list provided, those enrolments have been maintained.
 You can proceed to add and/or drop based on the course offerings provided.
-We will notify those enrolled in courses that are no longer be offered beginning Monday, May 14, 2018.
+Those enrolled in courses that are no longer be offered have been notified.